Companies Using GetResponse

 GetResponse Customer Reviews with Pros and Cons

 GetResponse holds a 4.3-star rating from 1,118+ verified reviews on G2 and sits in the G2 Leader quadrant for email marketing, per GetResponse's G2 page.
 Reviewers consistently praise ease of use and marketing automation workflows.
 The drag-and-drop email editor and built-in conversion funnels are also frequently cited as positives.
 On the negative side, complaints center on a steep learning curve for advanced features and pricing escalation as contact lists grow.
-Our migration data aligns with these complaints: the 522 companies that switched to MailerLite likely found a simpler, cheaper alternative for basic email needs.
+Our churn data is consistent with that second point without being alarming: 312 domains, 6.9% of the base, dropped GetResponse in the five months since we began tracking it, a low figure for this category.

 Generated from real user reviews on G2